lksharma10/crud-springboost-rest-pgsql/README.md

 This Porject is developed using jdk10.0.2.

-For Database, I have used Postgres SQL,
-Employee table have only id, name, designation, department, and salary attributes.
+For Database, I have used Postgres SQL,with userName = 'postgres' and password='root' Employee table have only id, name, designation, department, and salary attributes.

 Application have following dependencies,